Journals published or hosted by SOAS University of London

 - The Bulletin of the School of Oriental and African Studies (three parts a year) contains contributions to the knowledge of Asian and African languages, culture, history, religion and literature.
 Considerable space is devoted to book reviews.

-- The China Quarterly is the leading journal in the field of modern China studies, publishing articles, book reviews and a Quarterly Chronicle and Documentation.
+- The China Quarterly is the leading journal in the field of modern China studies.
+In addition to major articles and research reports, each issue contains a comprehensive book review section.

-- The Journal of African Law (two parts a year) addresses contemporary legal issues in all sub-Saharan countries.
-The journal regularly includes separate sections on recent developments, book reviews, and case notes.
+- The Journal of African Law (three parts a year) addresses contemporary legal issues in all sub-Saharan countries.
+The journal regularly includes separate sections on recent developments, book reviews and case notes.

 - South East Asia Research (four parts a year) publishes original research on all aspects of South East Asia within the disciplines of archaeology, art history, economics, geography, history, language and literature, law, music, political science, social anthropology and religious studies.